How we use your information

 When someone visits www.forthvalleyadvocacy.com we collect standard internet log information.
 We collect this information in a way which does not identify anyone and we do not attempt to find out the identities of visitors to our website.

 Our website collects cookies for analytical purposes only.
 This is through a service called Google Analytics.
-This contains no personally identifiable information whatsoever.
+This contains no personally identifiable information whatsoever and is deleted after 1 day.

 People who use our services

-FVA has to hold the details of the people who have requested advocacy services; we use these details to provide the service the person has requested and for other closely related purposes.
-For example, we use information about people who have had advocacy support to ask them if they are happy with the service they received.
-This also allows our commissioners to contact people and monitor the quality of our service, however people can ‘opt-out’ if they do not wish to be contacted by our commissioners.
+With the persons consent, FVA has to hold the details of the people who have requested advocacy services; we use these details to provide the service the person has requested and for other closely related purposes, for example, we use information about people who have had advocacy support to ask them if they are happy with the service they received.
+We ask permission for our commissioners to contact people and monitor the quality of our service.

 Job applicants, current and former FVA employees